-- 2 teaspoons cinnamon
+- 2 teaspoons ground cinnamon

 - 1 teaspoon allspice

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- 4 Tablespoons butter or margarine
+- 4 tablespoons butter or margarine

-- 8 Tablespoons heavy cream or milk
+- 8 tablespoons heavy cream or milk

-- 1 cup packed dark brown sugar light is okay
+- 1 cup packed dark brown sugar

 - 2 cups confectioner's sugar

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- Bake at 350 for 45 minutes.
+- Spread into a greased 9x13 cake pan and bake at 350 for 45 minutes.